vcl/vcl/packages/vcl/button-group/README.md

 [toggle-group-check example](/demo/example-toggle-group-check.html)

 Using layout classes, the items can be justified.
+Using modifiers for the buttons can also be used.

 [toggle-group-justified example](/demo/example-toggle-group-justified.html)